sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure_function.md

 - Load hazard data from drive (for prototype).
 Most hazard data consist of 3 raster layers, each representing one event frequency scenario (return period).

-- Perform zonal statistic of Tot_Pop using ADM2 -> ADM2_Pop

 - Plot ADM and Pop data as map [if easy]

 ## DATA PROCESSING